dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-What resoureces this stack created
+What resources this stack created

 ![complete stack](assets/aws-resources-01.png)